 Our family is very lucky to know Major Leland Bigby Apperson, Jr.; the widower of my grandfather’s second wife Pat Auld Apperson.

-Lee was a member of the 96th Heavy Bombardment Group, 45th Wing, 3rd Bomb Division, 8th Air Force; and piloted the Sans Souci B-17 Flying Fortress with his crew (name means without a care in French) to help defeat the German’s in WWII.
-His memoirs written in 1999 are absolutely amazing!
+Lee was a member of the 96th Heavy Bombardment Group, 45th Air Division, Third Bombardment Division, Eighth Air Force; and piloted the Sans Souci B-17 Flying Fortress with his crew (name means without a care in French) to help defeat the Nazi’s in WWII.
+His memoirs written in 1999, are absolutely amazing!
 Their missions were Normandy, Northern France, Germany and Ardeness.

-The last mission, their 30th was on Christmas eve, 1944, when his group was chosen to fly as the lead 45th Combat Wing, which was also picked to lead the 3rd Division and the entire Eight Air Force heavy bomber Groups.
+The last mission, their 30th was on Christmas eve 1944, when his group was chosen to fly as the lead of the 45th Combat Bombardment Wing, which was also picked to lead the Third Division and the entire Eighth Air Force 3d Bombardment Division.
 It was the 2,000th Heavy Bomber attack of Germany when 36 planes of the 96th were assembled where Lee and his crew led this large Air Armada.
-His crew bombed a German Airfield outside of Darmstadt and the other Groups bombed hundreds of other German targets.
-Due to problems of frozen transfer valves in the Sans Souci they had to land in Brussels but were able to return to base as the “Tail End Charley”, as the last plane in formation and finished with the honor of leading the largest Air Armada ever assembled by the Air Force or ever will be again in the Battle of the Bulge on December 24, 1944.
+His crew bombed a German Airfield outside of Darmstadt and the other groups bombed hundreds of other German targets.
+Due to problems of frozen transfer valves in the Sans Souci they had to land in Brussels but were able to return to base as the “Tail End Charlie”, as the last plane in formation and finished with the honor of leading the largest Air Armada ever assembled by the Air Force or ever will be again in the Battle of the Bulge on December 24, 1944.
 There were some 2,055 planes, with 1,850 reaching their targets.

 We are losing these great soldiers at a very high rate and America should never forget!

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.